anaceliacunha/dto-poc/libs/ts-lib/README.md

 ## Build

-The OpenAPI generator writes code directly into `src/`.
 To build the package:

 ```bash
 npm install
 npm run build
 ```

-The compiled JavaScript and TypeScript definitions will be in the `dist/` directory.
+The compiled output will be in the `dist/` directory.

 ## Development